Quick Picks -- Best Shampoos on Amazon

 ~$30 for 8.5 oz • Salon brand • For damaged, color-treated, all hair types

-Olaplex changed the professional hair world with its patented bond-building technology, and No. 4 brings that science into your shower.
-The formula reconnects broken disulfide bonds -- the structural protein links that get severed by bleach, heat, and chemical processing -- while it cleans.
-You don't have to use it every wash, but weekly use delivers measurable improvement in tensile strength and shine over time.
+Olaplex changed the professional hair world with its patented bond-building technology, and No. 4 brings that positioning into your shower.
+The formula is designed for hair that feels weakened by bleach, heat, and chemical processing while still cleansing gently.
+You don't have to use it every wash, but weekly use can make damaged-feeling hair smoother, less brittle-feeling, and easier to manage over time.

 It lathers moderately (not as rich as sulfate shampoos) and rinses clean without stripping.
 Hair feels noticeably stronger and smoother after the first few uses.
 If you color, bleach, or heat-style regularly, No. 4 is the single best investment you can make in your hair's health.
 The pump bottle is practical and the scent is light and pleasant.